-Step 2: Extend your legs backwards with your feet tucked in the floor.
+Step 2: Extend your legs backward with your feet tucked on the floor.
 By putting your feet wider apart, you are bound to be more stable and thus comfortable in doing the push-ups.

 Step 4: Squeeze your buttocks and tighten the abs.
 This way, you get to engage your core and achieve a straight body.
 For those who have done push-ups the wrong way, here is an opportunity to correct your mistakes.